 Standard REM sleep involves vivid dreaming along with atonia, which usually helps prevent acting out dreams.
 Atonia typically ends upon waking up, so a person never becomes conscious of this inability to move.

-What Are the Types of Sleep Paralysis?
+Types of Sleep Paralysis

 • Recurrent sleep paralysis: This condition involves multiple sleep paralysis episodes over time.
+Recurrent sleep paralysis can be associated with narcolepsy.

 In many cases, these two defining characteristics are combined to describe a condition called recurrent isolated sleep paralysis (RISP), which involves ongoing instances of sleep paralysis in someone who does not have narcolepsy.